turbot/tailpipe-mod-azure-cost-and-usage-insights/dashboards/docs/cost_by_subscription_dashboard.md

-# Cost Management: Cost by Subscription Dashboard
+# Cost and Usage: Cost by Subscription Dashboard

 This dashboard provides a detailed breakdown of costs by Azure subscription, helping you understand spending patterns across your subscriptions.